UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 >[!NOTE]
 > This version of binning_wf assumes that you have ran [AMR-Metagenomics] (https://github.com/UW-Madison-Bacteriology-Bioinformatics/amr-metagenomics) prior, and have an assembled FASTA file and cleaned, host-removed FASTQ files in your staging folder.

 Alternative: If you want to run `binning_wf` as standalone, the pipeline assumes that you have already preprocessed your data (trimming, assembling reads into contigs, and annotated contigs).
-For example, you can trim your samples using `Trimmomatic`, assemble your reads using `SPADES` if using short-reads, and annotate the assembled scaffolds using `prodigal` such that you have a file with translated amino acids.
-For the reads, we expected the trimmed reads with this file name format : `${SAMPLE_READS}_R.non.host.R1.fastq.gz` or `${SAMPLE_READS}_R.non.host.R2.fastq.gz`
+For example, you can trim your samples using `fastp`, map your reads to a host genome to remove contaminants (optional), assemble your reads using `SPADES` if using short-reads, and annotate the assembled scaffolds using `prodigal` such that you have a file with translated amino acids.
+For the reads, we expected the trimmed reads with this file name format : `${SAMPLE_READS}_R.non.host.R1.fastq.gz` or `${SAMPLE_READS}_R.non.host.R2.fastq.gz`.
+This [workflow](https://github.com/UW-Madison-Bacteriology-Bioinformatics/mg-assembly-sr) provides an example of how to run fastp and spades on metagenome samples.

 Once you have preprocessed your data, please organize them in the following manner:
 ```